Search

 • Vertical – 1400 mm (55 inches)

 The width guidelines ensure that individuals using wheelchairs can navigate through the entry points easily and without any obstructions.
 The height guidelines that the floor should be lowered to are set in place to make sure there is enough headroom for individuals in wheelchairs.
-Lowering the floor of the van creates a more accessible environment for wheelchair users, facilitating their mobility and comfort.
+Lowering the van floor creates a more accessible environment for wheelchair users, facilitating their mobility and comfort.

 Risks in a Non-D409-Certified Wheelchair Van